sharanry/sharanry.github.io/_posts/2024-11-25-programmable-llms.md

 ---
 layout: post
 title: "Programmed Intelligent Systems"
-categories: llms, agentic systems, structured llms, dsls
+tags: llms, agentic-systems, structured-llms, dsls
 ---

 Some quick thoughts on how to make LLMs more programmable.